 Statistically, it is likely that this year’s winner of the Lexus Melbourne Cup will be aged either four or five.
 Between them, those age groups have provided more than 50 per cent of the winners.
-It is 80 years since the last eight-year-old (Catalogue 1938) won the race, while the last three-year-old to win was Skipton in 1941.
+It was 82 years since the last eight-year-old (Catalogue 1938) won the race until Twilight Payment in 2020, while the last three-year-old to win was Skipton in 1941.

 AGE WINS YEAR LAST WON